greums/logging-slackhandler/README.rst

 SlackFilter
 ~~~~~~~~~~~

+``SlackFilter`` instances can be use to determine if the specified record is to
+be sent to Slack Incoming Webhook.

+Here is the list of its parameters:

+    :allow: filtering rule for log record.

 You can use ``SlackFilter`` to allow only some records to be sent.
 When
 ``SlackFilter`` is defined, records will not be sent to Slack unless you